vineet140502/vineet140502/README.md

 :telescope: Firmly belive that AI is the new Electricity.

-:male_detective: Like to stay updated about the advancements in IT Industry.
+:male_detective: Like to stay updated about the advancements in Industry 4.0.

 :nerd_face: Love to work alongside like-minded people, passionate about AI & excited by XR.